infobip/infobip-spring-data-querydsl/README.md

 Annotation processor [infobip-spring-data-jdbc-annotation-processor](infobip-spring-data-jdbc-annotation-processor) is used by R2DBC and JDBC modules to generate Querydsl Q classes.
 Without annotation processor this process can be quite cumbersome as connecting to database would be required during the build phase.

+Annotation processor generate Q classes for all classes that have `@Id` annotated fields.
+Reason why `@Id` is used and not some custom annotation is because for simplicity of use and implementation and because `@Id` is [required by Spring Data JDBC](https://docs.spring.io/spring-data/jdbc/docs/current/reference/html/#jdbc.entity-persistence.id-generation):
+> Spring Data JDBC uses the ID to identify entities.
+The ID of an entity must be annotated with Spring Data’s @Id annotation.

 Current implementation of Annotation Processor uses pascal casing based naming strategy for table and column names.

 To customize this behavior across whole project add following annotation to one of your classes: